cypress-io/cypress/docs/source/api/commands/invoke.md

 ***Use `.invoke()` to test HTML content***

 {% note info %}
-{% url "Check out our example recipe where we use `cy.invoke('text')` to test against HTML content" working-with-the-backend %}
+{% url "Check out our example recipe where we use `cy.invoke('text')` to test against HTML content" working-with-the-backend-recipe %}
 {% endnote %}

 ***Properties that are functions are invoked***